 Sometimes, people get too excited about chakras and Kundalini, which itself creates a roadblock in the path of self-realization.
 Humans are “beings,” but we mistakenly believe ourselves to be the “doing.”

-We keep chasing thrill and excitement, mistaking them to be happiness.
+We keep chasing thrill and excitement, mistaking them for happiness.
 While it’s okay to enjoy little things like a cup of coffee, occasional wine, and other small pleasures, but it becomes problematic when we use (or abuse) them to suppress the underlying pain and discomfort.

 I witnessed this phenomenon clearly while I lived in isolation.
 Initially, my mind would often get restless when it didn’t achieve the required levels of dopamine hits.
 Being in the tech industry for so long, I was addicted to gadgets.